Instructions to Authors

 Proofreading and editing services

 Please write your text in good English (American or British usage is accepted, but not a mixture of these).
-Authors will be directed to editing service of the journals publisher to eliminate possible grammatical or spelling errors (Lycia Press).
+In case of insufficient writing on grammar and language, the authors may be directed to editing service of the journals publisher to eliminate possible grammatical or spelling errors (Lycia Press).
 Lycia Press proofreading service Fee for MSD is 40GBP /1000 words . for PDF design; service Fee for MSD is 40GBP /1000 words